Stages, types and grades of kidney cancer

 The diagram below shows stage N1 kidney cancer.

-The M stages describe whether the cancer has spread to a different part of the body (metastases).
+The M stages describe whether the cancer has spread to a different part of the body.

 The M stage is split into M0 and M1:

 Cancer that has spread to another part of the body is called advanced or metastatic cancer.
-Where the cancer has spread to is called the secondary cancer.
+Where the cancer has spread to is called a secondary cancer or metastasis.

 M1 kidney cancer is the same as number stage 4.